tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 Keen eyed readers may have realized earlier, "Wait a second.
 Why is NAVI qualifying out of *western* Europe?"
 The answer is Aurora.

-Eastern Europe has yet again become a very crowded region with PVISION, Spirit, and BB all taking up space.
-It's difficult for TOs to justify giving more than one qualifying slot to EEU and Aurora has been consistently scooping up that slot since forming.
+Eastern Europe has become a very crowded region with PVISION, Spirit, and BB all taking up space.
+It's difficult for TOs to justify giving more than one qualifying slot to EEU and Aurora has been consistently scooping up that slot since their formation.
 In an effort to improve their chances, several other EEU teams fled to different (read: easier) regions to qualify out of.

 **What would success look like?** I would be so hype to see Spirit vs Aurora for elimination.
 There's no bad blood between them.
 In fact, the TI10 Spirit roster (minus Yatoro) [did a very nice podcast at EWC.](https://www.youtube.com/watch?v=NXgaXfYUe2o) But it'd still be cool to see.